Here is the confusing part. AWS provides multiple auto scaling services: notably ASW Auto Scaling and EC2 Auto Scaling.

 Auto Scaling Components

-- You need to create an auto scaling group to specify what to scale, such as web servers or applications.
+- You need to create an auto scaling group to specify what to scale, such as web servers or application servers.

-- An auto scaling group uses the scaling options to determine how to scale based on the specified conditions (a dynamic scale) or based on a schedule.
+- An auto scaling group uses the scaling options to determine how to scale based on the specified conditions (a dynamic scale) or on the schedule.

 - An auto scaling group uses a launch template (or configuration) to launch a new EC2 instance.